PHYRA47/Advent-of-Code/README.md

-# 🎄 Advent of Code 2023 - Algorithm Course Final Assignment 🎄
+# 🎄 Advent of Code 2023 🎅

-Welcome to the final assignment for the Algorithm course in the iPSRS 2023 program!
-This repository contains solutions to 12 problems from the 2023 Advent of Code by Eric Wastl.
-Each problem is solved in Python, and all functions are annotated with their time complexity.
+Welcome to the final assignment for the Algorithm course in the [iPSRS](https://www.master-photonics4security.eu/) 2023 program!
+This repository contains Python solutions to 12 selected problems from the 2023 [Advent of Code](https://adventofcode.com/) challenge by Eric Wastl.
+All functions are annotated with their time complexity.

 ## 📂 Directory Structure